Esraa-Alaarag/Buzzy/README.md

 - As a user, I want to be able to share the events on social media.
 - As a user, I want to know how many events the search generates for me.
 - As a user , I want to be able the events arranged in pages where the maximum number of events in one page = 15 events.
-- As s user , I want the app to tell me if I want to add already added event
+- As s user , I want the app to tell me if I want to add already added event.
+- As a user, I want to be able click a button to reset my search.- As a user, I want when I click a location on map to see a list of activates in that place.- As a user, I want to be able when I click on the any activity on the map to go to the card of this certain activity

 <a name="wireframesweb">